#lucindo, see #lucando

 adjective. thirsty

-An adjective for “thirsty” in notes from around 1960 derived from the root √SOK “drink” via i-infixion (VT39/11), which produced a small class of desiderative words in Quenya, as in “desiring to drink”.
+An adjective for “thirsty” in notes from around 1960 derived from the root √SOK “drink” via i-infixion (VT39/11), a process which produced a small class of desiderative words in Quenya, as in “desiring to drink”.
 See the entry ᴹQ. fauka for earlier and alternate words for “thirsty”.

 sélo